juxor/afaq/markdown/secH1.md

 Clearly a _"free federation"_ of Communes and binding mandates are bad when anarchists advocate them but excellent when workers in revolt implement them!
 Why this was the case Engels failed to explain.
-However, it does suggest that anarchist ideas that we must reflect the future in how we organise today is no hindrance to revolutionary change and, in fact, reflects what is required to turn a revolt into a genuine social revolution.
+However, it does suggest that the anarchist idea that we must reflect the future in how we organise today is no hindrance to revolutionary change and, in fact, reflects what is required to turn a revolt into a genuine social revolution.

 Engels asserted that the anarchist position meant that _"the proletariat is told to organise not in accordance with the requirements of the struggle . . .